 Please submit any necessary material and/or documentation to the University Housing Office (firstname.lastname@example.org or mail to 3400 N. Maryland Ave., Milwaukee, WI 53211) outlining the changes in your circumstance; these will be added to your exemption request file.
 The team will then re-review your file.

-If you have accepted admission to another University and are withdrawing from UWM update University Housing on your status.
-A copy of your admission letter to the new University should also be sent to University Housing and be attached to your exemption request.
+If you have accepted admission to another University and are withdrawing from UWM, please update University Housing on your status.

 There is not mileage requirement or commuter clause in the policy.
 You and your family will need to verify, in writing, that you will be living at home.
 Falsifying that verification can have serious consequences, and University Housing will follow up with potential dishonesty.